 This fabulous place was only a block or so away on Via Giulia from our apartment and we happened by more out of convenience than credentials.
 But it was a real gem.
 The street wasn’t zoned for restaurants so there was a funny ritual of being let in by the owner and then ordering your meal by writing it on a piece of paper that was delivered to the kitchen which somehow circumvented the zoning.
 But that just made the meal all the more charming.

 We started with the carciofo romanesco which are still the best artichokes we had in Rome.
 Next a mixed green salad.
 It’s driving me crazy but I can’t identify these greens.
 We later bought them in a grocery store and made our own salad, they were amazing, but I can’t find them through an image search or through salad green research.
 If you know them, please let me know.
-Then for the pasta the bucatini all’amatriciana which was likewise delicious.
-And boiled beef with potatoes for the meat.
+Then for the pasta, the bucatini all’amatriciana was likewise delicious with boiled beef and potatoes for the meat.
 The house wine was great.
 The service was great.
 We loved this little place.
 I had a little tiramisu and coffee for dessert.
 A perfect meal for our first night in town.

 Strozzapreti carbonara at Osteria Da Fortunata

 We started with the puntarelle con acciughe, a salad of fresh Catalonian chicory shoots, stripped of leaves and dressed with a few cured anchovies on top and a second mixed salad.
 We were craving greens.
-For the pasta, strozzapreti carbonara, a traditional carbonara with a handmade pasta, essentially an enlongated cavatelli literally translated as “priest-strangler”.
+For the pasta we ordered strozzapreti carbonara, a traditional carbonara with a handmade pasta, essentially an enlongated cavatelli literally translated as “priest-strangler”.
 Perfect for carrying the rich carbonara sauce.
 And then for the secondi, Katy ordered the rabbit cacciatore that she loved so much from Florence.
-Then two desserts, the chocolate mousse, and the crostata alla marmellata with espresso.
+We ordered two desserts, the chocolate mousse and the crostata alla marmellata with espresso.

 Ristorante le Mani In Pasta